Throwing Vines at the Wall: Structure Learning via Random Search: Methodology

-On any given data set, we may want to assess whether the model found by \cref{alg:RS} is indeed better than the benchmark heuristic of \citep{Dissmann2013}.
-For when this is not the case, we may want to continue with the benchmark for qualitative reasons such as ease of interpretability or easier comparison to previous analyses.
-And even when the benchmark is outperformed, there may be multiple candidates from the random search that are statistically indistinguishable.
-We tackle this problem via \emph{model confidence sets (MCS)} \citep{hansen2011model}.
+On any given data set, we may want to assess whether the model found by \cref{alg:RS} is better than a benchmark.
+When this is not the case, we might prefer the benchmark model for qualitative reasons such as ease of interpretability or easier comparison to previous analyses.
+And even if the benchmark is outperformed, multiple candidates from the random search may be statistically indistinguishable and used for model averaging.
+We tackle this problem via \emph{model confidence sets (MCS)} \citep{hansen2011model}; roughly speaking, subsets of the candidates that contain the ``best ones'' with high probability.